ASCOD (Pizarro / Ulan)

 Turret control is electro-mechanical and the turret is fitted with a turret drive stabilisation system from Curtiss-Wright Controls of Gastonia, North Carolina.
 The weapon system is stabilised in two axes, which allows the vehicle to engage targets stationary or on the move.
 Elevation is from -10° to +50° with a 360° traverse.

 The hull and turret are constructed from all-welded steel armour, which provides protection against 14.5mm armour-piercing incendiary rounds over the forward 60° arc and all round protection against 7.62mm weapon attack.
-Additional ballistic protection is available against up to 30mm APFDS (Armour Piercing Fin Stabilised Discarding Sabot) rounds fired from a 1,000m range over the forward 60° arc, and all round protection against 14.5mm armour piercing incendiary (API) rounds from a range of 500m.

 "ASCOD can be fitted with laser warning system."

 Two sets of three smoke grenade launchers are installed on each side of the turret.
-ASCOD fighting vehicles can be fitted with laser warning system and NBC (Nuclear, Biological, Chemical) detection system.
+ASCOD fighting vehicles can be fitted with laser warning system and NBC (nuclear, biological, chemical) detection system.

-Spanish Pizarro vehicles are fitted with the Mk-10 fire control system from Indra (formerly Enosa), which provides shoot-on-the-move capability and 0.1 mil gun aiming.
-The Mk-10 has a full solution digital ballistic computer, day channel, thermal channel and laser rangefinder.
+Spanish Pizarro vehicles are fitted with the mk10 fire control system from Indra (formerly Enosa), which provides shoot-on-the-move capability and 0.1 mil gun aiming.
+The mk10 has a full solution digital ballistic computer, day channel, thermal channel and laser rangefinder.

 In November 2004, Indra was awarded a contract for upgrading the fire control system on the Pizarro.
 The programme includes upgrades to the stabilisation and aiming system and next-generation thermal imager.
-First deliveries will be in 2006.

 The commander has a periscopic day sight, a television monitor displaying the image from the gunner's thermal sight and six unity vision periscopes.